BelgiumFictionLifestyle

 He hit the play button again and the DVD screensaver gave way to an operating theatre.
 A plain-looking young man was lying on the bed dressed in hospital overalls.
 His face was still fresh and familiar in Sven’s mind but it was fading slowly into the dusk of the half-remembered but never forgotten.

-As Sven stared into the television screen, he was painfully aware that this was his own visage.
+As Sven stared into the screen, he was painfully aware that this was his own visage.
 And, though he was extremely self-conscious of his new appearance, it had taken on a strange normalness and his old look was slowly becoming that of a relative stranger, an estranged brother.

 That sibling from which he had become alienated was about to have his features cut up and butchered and mutilated and disfigured – all thanks to the miracle of reality TV.
 “No,” Sven found himself whimpering.